Skip to content

 Abolishing Section 21: what do letting agents need to know?

-Since the Renters’ Rights Bill was announced, the abolition of Section 21 “no-fault” evictions has been a central focus.
+Since the Renters’ Rights Act was announced, the abolition of Section 21 “no-fault” evictions has been a central focus.
 The removal of this eviction notice will significantly impact the lettings process.
 How can letting agents prepare?

 Here’s a guide for letting agents on how to navigate the eviction process without it: